barek2k2/ML_Ruby/README.md

  - ### Random Forest Regression Algorithm - Real Estate House Pricing Example

-    Consider yourself in the dynamic field of the Real Estate market, you have some apartments/houses data(number of bed rooms, price, approval_status) represented as input features
+    Consider yourself in the dynamic field of the Real Estate market, you have some apartments/houses data(number of bed rooms, price, approval_status) represented as input features and their corresponding prices.

 ```
 apartment_features = [